zenika-open-source/promote-open-source-project/README.md

   </a>
 </p>

-<h1 align="center">Open source promotion cheat sheet </h1>
+<h1 align="center">Open source promotion cheat sheet</h1>

-> This cheat sheet summarize important steps you should follow to promote your open-source project in the best conditions.
+> This cheat sheet summarizes important steps you should follow to promote your open-source project in the best conditions.
 You can click items to expand and get more information from a topic.

-List of availables languages:
+List of available languages:

 - [English](./README.md)
 - [Français](./README-fr.md)

 A language is missing?
 Want to improve this cheat sheet?
-[Contributions are welcome](./CONTRIBUTING.md) !
+[Contributions are welcome](./CONTRIBUTING.md)!

 ## 1. 🎢 Preparation step